zalgonoise/x/cron/README.md

 The simplest possible cron runtime could be the result of a call to `cron.New` with a single `cron.WithJob` option.
 This creates all the components that a cron runtime needs with the most minimal setup.
 It creates the underlying selector and executors.

+Otherwise, the caller must use the `cron.WithSelector` option, and configure a [`selector.Selector`](./selector/selector.go#L27) manually when doing so.
+This results in more _boilerplate_ to get the runtime set up, but provides deeper control on how the cron should be composed.
+The next chapter covers what is a [`selector.Selector`](./selector/selector.go#L27) and how to create one.

 _______